A Novel Hierarchical Co-Optimization Framework for Coordinated Task Scheduling and Power Dispatch in Computing Power Networks: Two-Stage Co-Optimization (TSCO) Framework

 where $\text{Revenue}_t$ is a positive reward for successfully completing a job; $\text{Cost}_t$ is the electricity cost of executing the scheduled task, calculated as $P_{n,t}^{CPN} \times \text{LMP}_{i,t}$; $\text{Carbon}_t$ denotes the carbon cost, calculated as $P_{n,t}^{CPN} \times \text{MCI}_{i,t}$.
 To enforce the long-term budget $E_{budget}$, this term is augmented using the Lyapunov optimization technique.
 A virtual carbon queue $Q_t$ is maintained, updating as

-The reward is then penalized by an additional term proportional to $Q_t \times \text{Carbon}_t$, which strongly discourages carbon-intensive actions when the system is already over its carbon budget.
-And the $\text{Penalty}_t$ represents a large negative penalty for missing a task's deadline. \end{itemize}
+The reward is then penalized by an additional term proportional to $Q_t\text{Carbon}_t$, which strongly discourages carbon-intensive actions when the system is already over its carbon budget.
+And the $\text{Penalty}_t$ represents a large negative penalty for missing a task's deadline.
+The intuition behind this virtual carbon queue is to track the deviation between cumulative carbon emissions and the long-term budget. \(Q_t\) increases when the current carbon emission $\text{Carbon}_t$ exceeds the average allowable emission \(E_{budget}/T\) and resets to 0 if emissions are within the budget.
+When \(Q_t\) grows, indicating the system is approaching or exceeding the carbon budget, the additional penalty term $Q_t\text{Carbon}_t$ in the reward function strongly discourages the DRL agent from assigning tasks to high-carbon-intensity nodes.
+It then ensures that short-term scheduling decisions do not violate the long-term sustainability goal while avoiding excessive sacrifice of economic efficiency.

+\item \textbf{Constraint Adherence and Feedback Mechanism:} To address potential deviations from the day-ahead plan, a two-tier feedback mechanism is implemented:

+\begin{enumerate} \item \textit{Real-Time Infeasibility Correction:} If the real-time ED detects that the CPN power demand \(P_{i,t}^{CPN}\) violates grid constraints, such as transmission line limits or generator ramp constraints, the ED module sends a ``constraint violation signal” to the DRL agent.
+The agent then temporarily narrows its action space by increasing the penalty weight \(w_{pen}\) for tasks assigned to nodes causing violations, or masking those nodes for 1-2 time steps until the grid state stabilizes. \item \textit{Rolling Day-Ahead Plan Update:} If the cumulative deviation between real-time CPN resource utilization and day-ahead reserve, i.e., \(\sum_t |\sum_{k,\tau} r_\tau x_{k,\tau,n,t} - C_{n,t}^{comp, reserve}|\), exceeds a predefined threshold over 4 consecutive hours, the day-ahead SUC module is triggered to perform a mid-day rolling update.
+Then, the algorithm adjusts the remaining 24-hour reserve allocation and generator commitment status based on the real-time data. \end{enumerate} \end{itemize}

 Given the large, continuous state space and discrete action space, a value-based DRL algorithm such as Deep Q-Network (DQN) or its advanced variants (e.g., Dueling DQN, Rainbow) is suitable \cite{gok2024dynamic}.
 The agent's policy $\pi(a_t|s_t)$ is represented by a deep neural network that approximates the optimal action-value function $Q^*(s,a)$.
 The agent is trained offline on a rich dataset of historical system states and transitions, and then deployed for fast online inference.